 The first priority, and the most important, is the safety and security of the Navy's nuclear weapons.
-Accordingly, Navy leadership clearly delegated and defined SSP's role as the program manager and technical authority for the Navy's nuclear weapons and nuclear weapons security.
+Accordingly, Navy leadership delegated and defined SSP's role as the program manager and technical authority for the Navy's nuclear weapons and nuclear weapons security.

 At its most basic level, this priority is the physical security of one of our nation's most valuable assets.
 Our Marines and Navy Masters at Arms provide an effective and integrated elite security force at our two Strategic Weapons Facilities and Waterfront Restricted Areas in Kings Bay, Georgia and Bangor, Washington.
 U.S. Coast Guard Maritime Force Protection Units have been commissioned at both facilities to protect our submarines as they transit to and from their dive points.
 These Coast Guardsmen and the vessels they man provide a security umbrella for our OHIO Class submarines.
-Together, the Navy, Marine Corps, and Coast Guard team form the foundation of our Nuclear Weapons Security Program, and my headquarters staff ensures that our nuclear weapons capable activities continuously meet or exceed security, safety, and compliance criteria.
+Together, the Navy, Marine Corps, and Coast Guard team form the foundation of our Nuclear Weapons Security Program while headquarters staff ensures that nuclear weapons capable activities continuously meet or exceed security, safety, and compliance standards.

-SSP's efforts to sustain the safety and improve the security of these national assets continue at all levels of the organization.
+SSP's efforts to sustain the safety and improve the security of national assets continue at all levels of the organization.
 The Navy's nuclear weapons enterprise maintains a culture of self-assessment in order to sustain safety and security.
 This is accomplished through biannual assessments by SSP headquarters staff, periodic technical evaluations, formal inspections, and continuous on-site monitoring and reporting at the Strategic Weapons Facilities.
 Technical evaluations, formal inspections, and on-site monitoring at the Strategic Weapons Facilities provide periodic and day-to-day assessment and oversight.
-Biannual assessments evaluate the ability of the organization to self-assess the execution of the assigned strategic weapons mission and compliance with requirements.
-The assessments leverage information gained from these oversight activities.
+Biannual assessments evaluate the ability of the organization to self-assess the execution of the assigned strategic weapons mission and compliance requirements.
 The results of these biannual assessments are critically and independently reviewed through the Navy Nuclear Weapons Assessment and provided to the Secretary of the Navy and the CNO.

 We also strive to maintain a culture of excellence to achieve the highest standards of performance and integrity for personnel supporting the strategic deterrent mission.
-We continue to focus on the custody and accountability of the nuclear assets that have been entrusted to the Navy.
+We continue to focus on the custody and accountability of the nuclear assets entrusted to the Navy.
 SSP's number one priority is to maintain a safe, secure, and effective strategic deterrent.